Deetechdiva/Redact-App/Readme.md

-This app helps people to safely share content on social media bt scrambling portion of the text they don't want people to see.
+This app helps people to safely share content on social media bt scrambling portion of the text they don't want people to see.c